Get 10% OFF all Installations in our Spring Promo! Use Promo Code SPRING10. Get a Quote.

 Do you have questions that you can’t find an answer to?
 Want to find out how we differ from our competition?
 How long a job will take?
 Or how much experience do we have?
 The answers to these and more can be found below (just click on a question to reveal the answer).

-This solely depends on the scope of the work required but a typical full loft storage installation takes about 2 days to complete.
+Usually, it’s 1 day for small jobs and 2 days + for larger jobs – it all depends on the scope of work involved.
 We always ensure that dust and dirt entering the rest of the house is kept to an absolute minimum and at the end of each day we’ll leave everything clean and tidy, and provide full customer demonstrations… this is another reason why we make sure there’s enough time allocated for each job!

 Do you offer a loft clearance service?